wenjunhu359/Tutorial_10/README.md

 3.A file of gene-to-OG mappings (for KEGG, data/koc).
 4.A file of OG-to-pathway mappings (for KEGG, data/keggc).
 ```
 Note that the newest version of HuManN use both KEGG and Metacyc as default.
-After we use COG or eggNOG to blast, the HuManN would check both.
-We don't have to modified the code if you willing to use KEGG and MetaCyc.
+After we blast COG or eggNOG, the HuManN would check both KEGG and MetaCyc.
+We don't have to modified the code if you willing to use both of them.

 There is no clue that which one is better.
 The KEGG vs. MetaCyc will be presented in the latter sildes.